nahuakang/nahua.dev/content/series/privacy_ai_course_notes/course_1_lesson_4.md

 A second person came along and saw your review and they tried, leaving a review.
 Then the third came along, and the fourth.
 They all signed that this dataset, which we cannot see, is good.

 **_[Note: this bit is a bit hard to take notes on]_** All that you had to go on is a bunch of anonymous reviews on a secret dataset. **_Since you cannot invent trust out of nowhere._** You can take a tiny bit of trust, try it, review it, and scale this trust to the whole community.

+## Output Verification

+**Definition:** The guarantee that output from a hidden information flow (with hidden input transformation) contains the properties that we want.
+It is one of the most important components of structured transparency because it enables us to verify that an algorithm is desirable.

+**Examples:**
+DL models might be biased or unfair because of the intrinsic bias built into the datasets they are trained on.
+There are ethical concerns about these models.
+Therefore, we should develop techniques to assess the model outputs for bias or unfairness.

+**Question:** _If all the decisions in the world are made by humans by hand, do we know whether any particular decision is made in a fair way?_

+If there’s a procedure being followed, we could evaluate the procedure.
+But if the person made it based on gut feelings, then we enter a slippery slope.
+To truly know the mind of a person who made a decision is close to impossible.

+A Formal Set of Procedures: So it is quite clear to us that human brains, similar to ML models, are blackboxes.
+We have procedures for what people can or cannot do and use procedures to ensure that their decisions are fair and just.
+This brings the decision and the decision-making process out in the open.

+**Takeaway:** Law is a formal set of procedures.
+An algorithm is a formal set of procedures.
+Algorithms, with the right output verification technique, can become vastly more transparent than human brains.
+Algorithms might not be ready for all cases, but they present a long-term potential to help society to become more transparent.
+It is, after all, easier to audit an algorithm than the human mind.

+## Flow Governance

+**Question:** _If an information flow that achieves input privacy is set up, who has the ability to turn the input privacy guarantee off?
+Same for output privacy, input/output verification._

+**Definition:** Without proper flow governance, the integrity of the other 4 guarantees can be entirely at risk.

+**Examples:**

+- **Public key:** If Andrew sends Nahua a message, Andrew would use Nahua’s public key to encrypt the message.
+The content of this message is now governed by Nahua, who holds the secret key to decrypt the message.
+Other people can steal or store the message but the content of the message can only be used by Nahua.
+This is **unilateral governance**.
+One key holder, one person that controls the data.
+- **Homomorphic Encryption:** If someone hands you a bit of information encrypted with their public key, you have some governance over the data: You can compute over the encrypted information and transform it.
+You cannot act on it in the real world but you still have some more power than if it were encrypted by public keys.
+The decryption still belongs to the person holding the private key.
+Governance to act on a piece of information in the real world lies with the one entity that holds the private key.
+- In Secure Multi-Party Computation, we have **consensus governance:** Only when all parties agree on some computation, would the computation be allowed.
+Each shareholder has veto power to stop an information flow from happening.
+- What about a governance of democratic majority?
+This is called **_threshold schemes_**.
+You can set an arbitrary percentage so if enough shareholders agree, they have enough cryptographic permission to perform some computation.
+Groups of people, given checks and balances, are possible to work together towards a shared goal.